-3. Interest Rates & Market Activity
+4. Interest Rates and Market Activity

-- 3.1 The Bank of England base Rate has risen by 0.25% to 0.5% as a result of the Monetary Policy Committee (MPC) meeting on 2nd November 2017, our advisors, Tradition, have also highlighted that the Bank of England will be incrementally increasing the Base Rate to 1% by 2020.
-The knock on effect of this for the Council is continuing uncertainty on returns going forward.
-Currently the Council's returns for investments up to 3 months in length are at base rate or below, while those of 4 to 12 months are generally below 0.75%. - 3.2 Markets will continue to be closely monitored and higher rates of return secured whenever possible.
+- 4.1 The Bank of England base Rate has risen from 0.25% to 0.5%, as predicted by our treasury advisors, Capita, who highlighted a revised expectation for the Bank Rate to increase to 0.5% as soon as Q4 2017.
+The Monetary policy Committee (MPC) meeting of the 2 November 2017 confirmed this increase and also the suspicion that interest rates may continue to rise, with confirmation from the Bank of England that by 2020 the Base Rate will rise incrementally to 1%.
+The knock on effect of this shift means further uncertainty in the Council's returns going forward.
+Currently the Council's returns for investments up to 3 months in length are at base rate or below, while those of 4 to 12 months are generally below 0.75%. - 4.2 Markets will continue to be closely monitored and higher rates of return secured whenever possible.

-4. The Council's Lending Criteria 2017/18
+5. The Council's Lending Criteria 2017/18

-- 4.1 The Council's Annual Treasury Management and Investment Strategy requires that deposits are only placed with a limited number of high quality banks and building societies whose credit rating is independently assessed as sufficiently secure based on data provided Fitch, Moody's and S&P (ratings agencies) or, for non-rated building societies, subject to their meeting minimum financial criteria (based on asset base size). - 4.2 The below tables shows the credit criteria applicable between the 1 April 2017 and 30 September 2017:
+- 5.1 The Council's Annual Treasury Management and Investment Strategy requires that deposits are only placed with a limited number of high quality banks and building societies whose credit rating is independently assessed as sufficiently secure by the Council's treasury advisers (Capita) or, for non-rated building societies, subject to their meeting minimum financial criteria (based on asset base size). - 5.2 The below tables shows the credit criteria applicable at the 1 April 2017 and 30 September 2017: